zgosalvez/github-actions-analyze-dart/README.md

 # GitHub Action — Analyze Flutter

-This GitHub Action (written in composite run steps) allows you to leverage GitHub Actions to analyze your Flutter project's Dart code.
+This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to analyze your Flutter project's Dart code.

 ## Usage
 ### Pre-requisites